RGB-Tools/RGB-Documentation/state-transitions.md

  ![](img/orenoque-contract.png)

-Once upon a time contracts, for examples those of securities, where **bearer instruments**.
-Indeed, the generalized use of assets ledgers which in fact imply a custody relation with some institution controlling both the ledger and storing the contract on behalf of the client represents a quite recent development of economic history. **The bearer nature of contracts is in fact a centuries-old tradition.** This kind of philosophy is at the core of RGB architecture, as the bearer rights of each rightful party are contained in form of data inside the contract and they can be modified and enforced digitally, following the rule of the contract itself.
+Once upon a time contracts, for examples those of securities, were **bearer instruments**.
+Indeed, the generalized use of assets ledgers which in fact imply a custody relation with some institution controlling both the transaction ledger and/or the storage means of the contract - on behalf of the client - represents a quite recent development of economic history. **The bearer nature of contracts is in fact a centuries-old tradition.** This kind of philosophy is at the core of RGB architecture, as the bearer rights of each rightful party are contained in form of data inside the contract and they can be modified and enforced digitally, following the rules of the contract itself.

 In RGB design, a wider range of issues regarding programmability of smart contract have been taken into account, in particular:
 1. A contract may be associated to a *digital asset* or a *token*, but it's **not limited to it**.
 A wider range of applications and extensions of the *smart contract* concept can be implemented in RGB.
 2. Differently from other public blockchain's approach to smart contracts, in **RGB there is a clear separation among the different parties related to a contract and the related rights**: e.g. the creator of the contract and the different kind of users interacting in some ways with the contract.
 This include in particular the differentiation between:
-    * the possibility to *observe* some properties or operations performed by other parties over the contract
+    * the possibility to *observe* some properties or operations performed by other parties over the contract;
-    * the possibility to *perform a set of operations* permitted by the contract
+    * the possibility to *perform a set of operations* permitted by the contract.

-**No other counterpart can interact or even observe** the operation performed on the contract, if not allowed by the authorized parties.
+**No other counterpart can interact** with the operations performed on the contract, if not allowed by the authorized parties.
 Inside RGB this characteristics means that there is always an **owner** which is a party which possesses the right to perform some operation on the contract, which are defined by the contract itself.

 These combined properties allow for the achievement of 2 among the most important properties at the core of RGB value proposition which are: **scalability** and **censorship resistance** at unprecedented levels.